-When did my emotions get the upper hand on my mind?
+When did my emotions get the upper hand?

 I hadn’t thought much about the ass-assaulting incident until his campaign… the video… the debate stalking… Jessica Leeds and more than a dozen other women’s stories of assault.

 I should have been pleased that this organization responded so swiftly to my report rather than dismiss it.
-In fact, they dispatched two administrators on a plane in my direction the very next week.
+In fact, they dispatched two administrators on a plane in my direction almost immediately.

 I wanted to say, NO Thank you, it was enough to do the telling once, but I told myself that this wasn’t fair to other women.

-My body had something else to say about my courage: headaches, dizziness, swollen eyes.
+My body had something else to say about that sense of responsibility: headaches, dizziness, swollen eyes.

 I’d met with my therapist the previous week.
 She immediately noticed my eyes.
 She sent me a note after our appointment: